Kilt: Pleating and stitching

 Any pleat is characterised by depth and width.
 The portion of the pleat that protrudes under the overlying pleat is the size or width.
 The pleat width is selected based on the size of the sett and the amount of fabric to be used in constructing the kilt, and will generally vary from about 1/2" to about 3/4".

 The depth is the part of the pleat which is folded under the overlying pleat.
 It depends solely on the size of the tartan sett even when pleating to the stripe, since the sett determines the spacing of the stripes.

 The number of pleats used in making kilts depends upon how much material is to be used in constructing the garment and upon the size of the sett.

 The pleats across the fell are tapered slightly since the wearer's waist is usually narrower than the hips and the pleats are usually stitched down either by machine or by hand.

 In Highland dancing, it is easy to see the effect of the stitching on the action of a kilt.
 The kilt hugs the dancer's body from the waist down to the hipline and, from there, in response to the dancer's movements, it breaks sharply out.
 The way the kilt moves in response to the dance steps is an important part of the dance.
 If the pleats were not stitched down in this portion of the kilt, the action, or movement, would be quite different.
+Kilts made for Highland dancing are typically pleated to the sett, as opposed to the stripe.